 Before you drive your vehicle, please read this Owner's Guide carefully.
 Your vehicle is not a passenger car.
-As with other vehicles of this type, failure to operate this vehicle correctly may result in loss of control or an accident.
+As with other vehicles of this type, failure to operate this vehicle correctly may result in loss of vehicle control, vehicle rollover, personal injury or death.